 not a perfect and generic solution.
 Conversely, the ‘Messages’ app

-designed to be used as often but in a
+contains a ListView designed to be used as often but in a

 slower way, rarely flinged, differentiating each participant of a